Addiction Treatment In Denver

 - Withdrawal symptoms when the substance isn’t readily available

-Commonly abused substances in Denver include prescription pain medications, alcohol and illicit opioids.
+Commonly used substances in Denver include prescription pain medications, alcohol and illicit opioids.
 In 2010, there were 78,000 treatment center admissions for illicit substance use in Colorado and 58,000 admissions for alcohol.

 - Alcohol: 58,000 admissions